benblack769/benblack769.github.io/coding_posts/intuition-structure.md

     * Good usually means a clean, well defined API.
     * These are the building blocks of your code.
 If these aren't good, then everything will be ugly and annoying.
 * Reusable code
-    * helper functions should be helpful to more than one use case
+    * Helper functions should be helpful to more than one use case
     * Classes should be extensible
 * Clear variable names
+    * Clarity of variable name scales with scope size (global variables are very clear even if that means they are verbose, variables in small loops can be short and ambiguous)
     * Someone who is reasonably familiar with the problem being solved should know what a particular variable is, even if they aren't familiar with the codebase.
 * Separate each idea
     * If you can find further ideas within the original idea, separate that apart as well.